Looking for a new heating system?

 Get your free quote from a local installer

-Gas condensing combi boilers are are by far the most popular choice of boiler in the UK.
-They are usually recommended because for the average household, they are the most efficient way to provide hot water and heating.
-Comprising or only one single unit, they are very space efficient and with new technology it is now possible to save even more space with an ultra compact model.
-Combi boilers are also very simple to install, operate and maintain.
+Gas condensing combi boilers are by far the most popular choice of boiler in the UK.
+They are usually recommended because they are the most efficient way to provide hot water and heating for the average household.

 The main reason that combi boilers are more efficient is that water is only heated when you need it.
 They are designed to maximise the amount of energy that is directly used to heat the water, and there is no need to heat up and store more water than is required.
 This helps to reduce your carbon footprint and also cut down on your energy bills.